 16. “If you think this has a happy ending, you haven’t been paying attention.”

 Ramsay basically explained what it feels like to be a GoT fan.
 This sadistic (insert any profanity here) loved to torture people and his iconic quote just horrified us.
 It also confirmed that Ramsay was much worse than we anticipated him to be.
+But he was right in the end, wasn’t he?
+The last season was anything but a happy ending for us fans.

 17. “Stick ’em with the pointy end.”